By Dana Putman, FNP-C, family nurse practitioner

 - Family history of cervical cancer

 We’re here to help you understand cervical cancer and control your risk factors.
-For more information about cervical cancer or the HPV vaccination or to schedule your annual well-woman exam and screening, please contact a DMG primary care practice.
+For more information about cervical cancer or the HPV vaccination or to schedule your annual well-woman exam and screening, please contact a DMG primary care provider.